trifork/cheetah-lib-shared-dotnet/docs/articles/Cheetah.Kafka/UsingCheetahKafka.md

     .WithConsumer<ExampleKeyModel, ExampleValueModel>();
 ```

-This will add necessary dependencies and register an `IConsumer<ExampleKeyModel, ExampleValueModel>`, where `ExampleKeyModel` and `ExampleValueModel` are the key and value type of consumed messages.
+This will add necessary dependencies and register an `IConsumer<ExampleKeyModel, ExampleValueModel>`, where `ExampleKeyModel` and `ExampleValueModel` are the key and value types of consumed messages.

 This consumer can then be injected into other services like so: